nasa/cumulus/docs/deployment/terraform-best-practices.md

 - **DO NOT** change deployment resources via the AWS Management Console
 - **DO NOT** change deployment resources via the AWS CLI
 - **DO NOT** change deployment resources via any of the AWS SDKs
+- Remove resources by removing them from your Terraform configuration and redeploying.
+Do not remove them manually except where instructed in the destroy documentation.

 Instead, change deployment resources **only** via changes to your Terraform files, along with subsequent Terraform commands.